akashanand617/Datalyze/README.md

 **Intelligent Data-Pipeline Visualizer & Auto-EDA Platform**

 Datalyze is an intelligent data-pipeline visualizer that automates exploratory data analysis (EDA) and guided model experimentation.
-Built using FastAPI, React, D3.js, and scikit-learn — fully containerized and deployable via Docker and AWS ECS.
+Built using Flask, React, D3.js, and scikit-learn — fully containerized and deployable via Docker and AWS ECS.

 ## 🚀 Features